mjordan/ip_range_access/README.md

 ## Introduction

 Drupal 8 Module that provides a Context Condition that checks the user's IP address, and a Context Reaction that denies access to nodes and media.
-If the Reaction executes, it returns a 403 Access Denied response to the user.
+If the Reaction executes, it returns a 403 Access Denied response to the user (or optionally redirect them to a proxy to authenticate before accessing the resource).

 This module's primary use case was to provide IP access control to [Islandora](https://islandora.ca/) content, but it can be used without Islandora.